-Nelcome to TCKS .3 From Dream to Reality- The History of TCKS .4 Our Five Pillars: Core Knowledge- The Central Pillar .6 Parent Partnership- You Make it Happen! .
-11 Character Education- Every Day and in Every Way 14 Student Responsibility- Words, Actions, and Learning 15 Mature Literacy- Learning to Read, Reading to Learn, and Loving to Read 17 Administrative Matters 19 Additional Handbook Items from PSD2 23
+Welcome to TCKS 3 From Dream to Reality- The History of TCKS 4 Our Five Pillars: Core Knowledge-The Central Pillar 7 Parent Partnership-You Make It Happen!
+13 Character Education-Every Day and in Every Way 17 Student Responsibility-Words, Actions, and Learning .
+18 Mature Literacy-Learning to Read, Reading to Learn, and Loving to Read 21 Administrative Matters 23

-Copyright 2012 Traut Core Knowledge School
+Copyright 2019 Traut Core Knowledge School